Also Serving Nasal Surgery Patients in Everett & Bellingham

 Recovering From Nasal Surgery

-You can expect to need a week to two weeks off from work after nose surgery.
+You will probably need to take one or two weeks off from work after nose surgery.
 A small splint is usually taped on the outside of your nose as it heals.
 In most cases, the nostrils do not have to be packed, although it is necessary for some patients.
-Please avoid sports and exercise for four to six weeks.
+To protect your nose, please avoid exercise (including sports where facial injuries are possible) for four to six weeks.

-After all surgeries, there is some pain and swelling.
-Following nasal surgery, your nose might feel stuffy for a few days, and there could be some bleeding from the nostrils.
-Some patients also experience some mild bruising.
-These symptoms are to be expected.
+You can expect some discomfort, swelling and mild bruising following your nasal surgery.
+Additionally, your nose might feel stuffy for a few days, and there could be some bleeding from the nostrils.

-You can take pain medication, and we will give you instructions how to take care of your nose during this time.
+Dr. Grant will provide instructions for taking care of your nose.
+Take pain medication as necessary to relieve discomfort.
 It is important to avoid blowing your nose, and you will need to sleep on your back for a period of time.
-Sleeping upright or with your head elevated for the first few nights will help to keep swelling to a minimum.
+If you sleep upright with your head elevated, this should help to minimize the swelling you experience.

 Note that swelling is the last symptom to resolve.
 Be patient as you will notice the improvement in your breathing after the initial healing period.